 “Senator Horace Whitaker,” the man intoned, turning his horse around abruptly so that Wade had to step back.

-Oh, Wade kept his face carefully impassive.
+Oh.
+Wade kept his face carefully impassive.
 This was the friend of Silas Laramie, wasn’t it?

-“Can I help you today, Senator?
+“How can I help you today, Senator?
 Is there something you need from the railroad?”
 Wade said.

 Whitaker blinked, his small blue eyes disappearing in the middle of his larger, moon-like face.
 He seemed insulted that someone would actually deign to question him.